lizmat/articles/towards-more-coverage-1.md

 ```
 As you can see, it shows some system information, the name of the module (`Text::MathematicalCase`), the percentage of lines that were covered by the test-files (`55.10%`), the number of lines that were deemed to be coverable (`49`) and the number of lines that were **not** covered (`22`).

 But more importantly, it shows the **line numbers** of the lines that were not covered by the tests.
-Useful information, but maybe not useful enough yet for someone who'd be willing to improve tests.
+Useful information, but maybe not handy enough yet for someone who'd be willing to improve tests.

 ## Raku coverage files
 Fortunately, there is a subroutine that is also provided by `Test::Coverage` that you can add to the `coverage.rakutest` test script that will produce more information: `source-with-coverage`.

 Adding that to your script will not show anything different from before, **but** it will create a `coverage` directory as a sibling to the `t` directory, and create a source-file in there at the same relative location as in `lib`, but with the `.rakucov` extension.
 So in this case a `coverage/Text/MathematicalCase.rakucov` file.

 > Since you probably do **not** want to put these files into git, it is probably wise to add `*.rakucov` to your `.gitignore` file.